sean-connor/music-browser/README.md

 You can use Modernizr and/or Selectivizr, along with a single JavaScript library such as jQuery if you wish, but you may not use any other plugins, libraries or frameworks (such as AngularJS).

+You may be required to write JavaScript to allow for functionality changes between viewports (showing/hiding of content and/or navigation elements).

-Preprocessors (LESS/SASS) and build tools (Grunt/Gulp) are permitted - see below.
+Preprocessors (LESS/SASS) and build tools (Grunt/Gulp) are permitted - see below for more information.

+Please comment extensively.
+You are writing code to be consumed by human beings who care about how you write code and how you think about solving engineering problems.
+Comment your HTML, CSS, and JavaScript.

+Write useful commit messages.

 ----------